oyindonesia/external-api-docs/source/index.html.md

 bank_code | String | Bank code for VA, see [VA Bank Code](#static-va-bank-code)
-is_open | Boolean | True means VA number can accept any amount, False means VA number only accept the specified amount in the field amount is_single_use | Boolean | True means that this VA should be closed/complete once there is a successful payment that is being made to this VA. expiration_time | Int | Expiration time of VA on Unix timestamp, -1 means no expiration time. va_status | String | Status of VA, see [VA Status](#static-va-status) username_display | String | VA Name, default is using username
+is_open | Boolean | True means VA number can accept any amount, False means VA number only accept the specified amount in the field amount is_single_use | Boolean | True means that this VA should be closed/complete once there is a successful payment that is being made to this VA. expiration_time | Int | Expiration time of VA on Unix timestamp in milliseconds, -1 means no expiration time. va_status | String | Status of VA, see [VA Status](#static-va-status) username_display | String | VA Name, default is using username